xaoex/reality-simulation-code/README.md

 * mini conglomerate for me + Raz endeavours
 * Broodmother Conglomerates
 * Add new issues + patches + hotfixes.
+* New base + foundation to run on x eventual turing

 linktr.ee/xaoex